 Jessica Hatfield holds a Bachelor of Pre-Veterinary Science from the University of Nevada, Reno.
 Her interest in wildlife was cultivated during her childhood, having grown up in close proximity to the sea and several national parks, and further developed when she interned with a conservation research team in South Africa in 2018.
 There, she utilized various game capture techniques and information on local diseases, nutrition, and behavior to formulate treatment and management strategies for wildlife in diverse ecosystems.
 These experiences lead her to volunteering with the Urban Wildlife Research Project.
 With an academic exposure to animal physiology, disease ecology, and background in soft pastel painting, she strives to contribute to wildlife rehabilitation and conservation through both the sciences and the arts.

-Suchitra serves as webmaster for the Urban Wildlife Research Project since 2018.
-She holds Masters in Computer Application.
+Suchitra has served as webmaster for the Urban Wildlife Research Project since 2018.
+She holds a Masters in Computer Application.
 She is a Software Test Automation Engineer from California.
 She started her career as a Software Developer and gradually moved to Test Automation.
-She also interested in Web designing and developing.
+She is also interested in Web designing and developing.